 So, lesson #1: Go to nurse practitioners instead of doctors.
 Or find someone you trust who will listen.

 Lesson #2: Be prepared to communicate and to stand up for yourself, even as someone’s writing you a prescription you didn’t ask for and shooing you out of their office.

 Lesson #3: Be persistent and trust yourself.
 Don’t ignore your own intuition.
 It doesn’t matter if you are a “nuisance” or a “hypochondriac.”
 We are the ones who’d have to live with an error, and we know our bodies better than anyone else.

-So this past year—2015—was a good health year for me.
-I had great fun being back in school and traveling for conferences (and tango festivals).
+This past year—2015—was a good health year for me.
+I had fun being back in school and traveling for conferences (and tango festivals).
 I started doing Craig Ballantyne’s Bodyweight 100 regimen at the school gym between classes.
 I gained some of the weight and muscle back, though it’s still a work in progress.
 My family even made gluten-free cakes for family parties.

 Being a private person, it feels a little strange to put some of this on the blog.
 I usually stick to snarky assessments of marketing tactics or making fun of NdGT’s science as religion.
 But if it might provide some tidbit of solace to someone, it will be worth it.
 I think we’re all dealing with something.
 Or many things… those perpetual mysteries and challenges to staying alive.

 I’ve heard that the secret to longevity is rolling with the punches.
 Getting older and creakier is a fact of life.
 We may as well settle in for a long game of whack-a-mole and do the best we can with our health.